 A privacy culture doesn’t arise automatically—it’s developed through careful planning, cooperation and hard work across an enthusiastic team.
 This award will recognise the organisation that has turned its team around and built a culture of privacy from the ground up.

 Protecting privacy in the digital age requires the right tools.
-An industry of privacy vendors has arisen in recent years, offering products that help individuals and organisations protect personal data.
+An industry of privacy vendors has arisen in recent years, offering products that help consumers and businesses protect personal data.
 This award will celebrate the most impactful privacy product to hit the market.

 The winner of this award will be someone in the industry who leads a team or mentors individuals, and who takes the time to show them the ropes and ensure those coming through the ranks are prepared for the future.

-There will be five categories for this award:
+There will be four categories for this award:

-This award will go to a writer who is completely on the ball and understands privacy and data protection, demonstrating this through an outstanding book or thought-provoking, well-written articles and interviews that help educate and inform their audience.
+This award will go to a writer who is completely on the ball and understands privacy, demonstrating this through an outstanding book or thought-provoking, well-written articles and interviews that help educate and inform their audience.

 Data has quickly become one of the most sought-after commodities.
 This award goes to the person who is always looking out for the interests of the everyday individual, making sure that customer and employee data are protected from prying eyes, and that privacy is preserved.

-Our future privacy welfare depends largely on these rising stars.
+Our future privacy welfare depends largely on the privacy sector’s rising stars.
 Whether in formal education, in employment or doing extraordinary research of their own, the winner of this category will show great promise with their technical or practical ability.

 Privacy teams work tirelessly to mitigate risk, meet compliance requirements, and help their co-workers navigate an increasingly complex legal landscape.
 This award will recognise the privacy team that has gone over and above to help its organisation achieve a better standard of privacy.